Last updated on July 25th, 2019 at 11:39 am

 The idea is that when a search engine reads this tag it doesn’t rank the current page or post.
 Instead, it transfers all the rankings to the canonical page.
 In essence, it’s similar to the 301 redirect without deleting anything.

 Aka page cloaking.
 Cloaking is the practice of building a web page in a way that it displays differently for human readers versus search engine bots.

 With this practice, in theory, you can get good ranking for your desired keywords by presenting an optimized page to the crawlers.
 Then you present real people with unrelated offers and content.

-To be clear, this practice is totally a black hat SEO practice that can get your blacklisted or penalized by the search engines.
+To be clear, this practice is totally a black hat SEO practice that can get your site blacklisted or penalized by the search engines.
 So, cloaking would be a big, fat DON’T.